thakkarparth007/copilot-explorer/posts/copilot-internals.md

 ## Secret Sauce 3 - Telemetry

 Github [claims](https://github.blog/2022-06-21-github-copilot-is-generally-available-to-all-developers/) that 40% of the code programmers write is written by Copilot (for popular languages like Python).
 I was curious how they measured this number, and so wanted to poke a bit into the telemetry code.

 I also wanted to know what telemetry data is being collected, especially whether code snippets are being collected.
-The latter was something I wanted to know because with a simple config change, we can make the extension point to FauxPilot but the extension might still end up sending telemetry to Github -- and I wanted to know if that was happening.
+I wanted to know this, because while we can easily point Copilot extension to the open-source [FauxPilot](https://github.com/moyix/fauxpilot) backend instead of Github's backend, the extension might still end up sending code snippets via telemetry to Github, preventing anyone paranoid about their code's privacy from using Copilot.
+I wanted to know if this was the case.

 ### Question 1: How is the 40% number measured?